 Students who have been dismissed for low scholarship can seek reinstatement (but not for the quarter immediately following the quarter of dismissal).
-Responsibility for reinstatement to the University rests with the Scholastic Standing Committee.
-Petitions for reinstatement and information on the procedure are available in the Academic Advising Center, Old Main 380.
+For the petitioning process and additional information, go to Academic Advising website.
+The Scholastic Standing Committee has the responsibility of determining reinstatement.

 The WWU Student Records Policy and the Family Educational Rights and Privacy Act (FERPA) afford students the following rights with respect to their education records.
 For a complete copy of the Student Records Policy see Appendix E in the WWU University Catalog.